 - If a data breach occurs, I will take immediate action to prevent or limit harm.
 I will inform the Information Commissioners Office and all clients affected within 72 hours of the data breach.
 Clients will be provided with a written apology and I will take immediate action to prevent the breach from occurring again.

 - Complaints, questions, comments, and access requests are welcomed and should be addressed to the data controller Tina Rose, in the first instance.

-- Online and telephone appointments are only available to clients over the age of 18.
-If this applies to you, I can offer face to face sessions or help with referral to other agencies providing online work, which is specifically directed to a younger age group.
+- For clients under the age of 18 we can discuss if online or telephone sessions are suitable.
+Alternatively, I can offer face to face sessions or help with referral to other agencies providing online work, which is specifically directed to a younger age group.